gregwebs/Shelly.hs/README.md

 ~~~~~

 Yes, you can write variadic functions in Haskell quite easily, you just can't compose them as easily.
-I find `cmd` to be more convenient, but I often use `run` and `command` variants when I am building up abstractions.
+The `cmd` variant is usually more convenient, but `run` can be helpful when building up abstractions.

 ### Escaping